GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 grep "Total written (filtered):" cutadapt_out_Plate2.txt grep "Total written (filtered):" cutadapt_out_extras.txt
 ```
-Very variable amounts of data passed the filters, which is a shame.
+Very variable amounts of data passed the filters.
+Not sure why.
+Maybe lots of primer dimer is getting filtered out here.

 Make new visualisations to see how many sequences are left and their quality scores.
 ```